Zero-FA/faq-simulator/faqs/performance-account.md

-Performance Account (PA) and Live Account Rules Patrick
-Patrick
-Updated 3 days ago
-Not yet followed by anyone
-Overview of Consistency Rule
-THIS PAGE HAS UPDATED DETAILED INFORMATION ON RECENT CLARIFICATIONS OF RULES

-Here is a video breakdown summarizing the new 3.0 rules outlined in this article.

-Play

-08:00
-15:41
-Mute

-Settings
-Enter fullscreen

-Play

 What are the Consistency Rules for PA and Live Accounts?
 At Apex Trader Funding, we believe responsible, disciplined trading is the key to long-term success.
 Our consistency rules for PA and Live accounts are designed to help you build a sustainable and successful trading career.
 These rules are not just about limitations; they are about creating a strong foundation for you to grow and thrive as a trader.